khoi-backyard/SwiftlyExt/README.md

 github "khoiln/SwiftlyExt" ~> 1.1
 ```

 Run `carthage update` to build the framework and drag the built `SwiftlyExt.framework` into your Xcode project.
+U

 ### Swift Package Manager